-Aside from intragroup outsourced activities, the only other material transactions between Unum EEA Group and the shareholder Unum Group Inc. was in relation to expense recharges and dividends.
+The only other material transactions between Unum UK SII Group and the shareholder Unum Group Inc. was in relation to expense recharges and dividends.

 There were no material transactions during the reporting period between the Company and the Board members and members of the administrative, management or supervisory body.